Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-o7FFLZpEf_Y.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Any hints you can give on the level of mod support you'll provide eventually?
 https://www.youtube.com/watch?v=o7FFLZpEf_Y
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: What's the plan for Mod support?](./yt-IlACElBWukM.md) [https://www.youtube.com/watch?v=IlACElBWukM](https://www.youtube.com/watch?v=IlACElBWukM)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Any chance for Mod Support?](./yt-uRoRq878QHw.md) [https://www.youtube.com/watch?v=uRoRq878QHw](https://www.youtube.com/watch?v=uRoRq878QHw)

 ### Topics